 Employment will increase as society learns more about addiction and more people seek treatment.
-Additionally, increasing numbers of drug offenders who are required to attend treatment programs will spur demand for addiction rehabilitation assistants.
+Additionally, increasing numbers of drug offenders who are required to attend treatment programs will spur demand.

 Addiction Rehabilitation Assistant Job Duties

 Addiction rehabilitation assistants typically work in hospitals, residential substance abuse care centers or private rehabilitation facilities.
 They may be required to travel during the work day.

-Education and Training for Occupational Therapy Assistants
+Education and Training for Addiction Rehabilitation Assistants

 A career as an addiction rehabilitation assistant can begin with an associate’s degree in applied psychology.
 Coursework typically includes introduction to psychology, group behavior, human behavior perspective, and lifestyle development and psychology.

-- Exhibit the values of ethical behavior.
+- Exhibit the values of ethical behavior

-- Value the complexity of sociocultural diversity.
+- Value the complexity of socio-cultural diversity

-- Identify and develop solutions through critical thinking.
+- Identify and develop solutions through critical thinking

 Some employers offer opportunities for continuing education.
 Eligible employees may be able to gain a position with an associate’s degree and use a tuition assistance or reimbursement program to pursue a bachelor’s degree while working full time.